jon-wade/oriServer/README.md

 These events need to be stored somewhere, so some form of data store would need to be added to the application.
-A table in a cloud-hosted backed-up relational database would suffice for this purpose, which would store the struct fields, along with a `created_at` timestamp as well as details of the applications container, to be able to identify which instance of the application created the record.
+A table in a cloud-hosted backed-up relational database would suffice for this purpose, which would store the struct fields, along with a `created_at` timestamp as well as details of the application's container, to be able to identify which instance of the application created the record.
 The application would require code to be added to allow access to that resource, which would also require some amendments to the external configuration to hold the connection credentials.

 Writes to this store should happen concurrently with the main processing logic using `go routines` to ensure that performance is not impacted.
-Decisions would also need to be made on the frequency of writes to this database.
-For high performance, its likely best to cache events locally in memory for a period and then write in batches, to reduce network delays.
+Its also likely best to cache events locally in memory for a period and then write in batches, to reduce network latency impacts.
 This approach does introduce the risk of data loss in the case of a failed application, so this risk would need to be balanced against overall performance considerations.

 Next, I would turn my attention to other components of an eventstore.
 Firstly, do we require an `aggregate` to hold the current state of the app?
 In the case of our app, we may want to hold a running total of the number and types of